postmanlabs/labs-docs/v6/postman/environments_and_globals/variables.md

 For example, for an environment variable `url` with the value `http://localhost`, you will have to use `{% raw %}` `{{url}}` `{% endraw %}` in the request URL field. `{% raw %}``{{url}}``{% endraw %}` will be replaced by `http://localhost` when the request is sent.

 Since variables in the request builder are accessed using string substitution, they can be used everywhere in the request builder where you can add text.
-This includes the URL, URL parameters, headers, authorization, request body and header presets.
+This includes the URL, URL parameters, headers, authorization, request body, and header presets.

 Postman evaluates the variables according to scoping rules as discussed in the Variable Scopes section and sends them to the server.

 [![variables used in request builder](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-var-request-builder.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-var-request-builder.png)